zvineyard/pyrocms-wordpress-import/README.md

 Please Note: It is best to only use this module with a new (content free) instance of PyroCMS.

+Step 1: Extract contents of this zip to a new folder:

+	addons/<site-ref>/modules/wordpress_import

-Step 1: Login to your WordPress admin panel and export your WordPress site to an XML file using the WordPress export tool.
+Step 2: Login to your WordPress admin panel and export your WordPress site to an XML file using the WordPress export tool.

-Step 2: Upload that XML file using the PyroCMS WordPress Import Module.
+Step 3: Upload that XML file using the PyroCMS WordPress Import Module.

-Step 3: Watch the magic happen.
+Step 4: Watch the magic happen.

 ## Known Issues